-As a trained family therapist and an adjunct professor who has taught Family Techniques for counseling graduate students, Asher and the clinicians at IPC can help.
+As a trained family therapist and an adjunct professor who has taught Family Techniques for counseling graduate students, Asher and the clinicians at IPC can help your family connect.

 Asher, or one of our other gifted clinicians, will help each of your family member express their concerns, emotions, help them to feel heard and understood, and find a structure and balance that works for you and all members of your family.
 Our clinicians will engage family members to express themselves effectively and support the other people within the system.